atyasha2054/FARMEASY/README.md

 - Climate impact analysis on agriculture
 - Blockchain-based agricultural supply chain tracking

+## **Branch Information**
+📌 **Models are in the master branch.** Please check the `master` branch for all trained models and implementation details.

 ## **Acknowledgment**
-This project is developed as part of an academic research study under the guidance of our faculty at **Heritage Institute of Technology** We extend our gratitude to our professor Subhajit Dutta sir for his valuable insights and support.
+This project was developed as part of an academic research study under the guidance of our faculty at **Heritage Institute of Technology**.
+We extend our gratitude to **Professor Subhajit Dutta** for his valuable insights and support.

 ## **Team**

 🔹 **Subhanjan Saha**
 🔹 **Atyasha Bhattacharyya**
 🔹 **Kazi Jiyad Hasan**
 🔹 **Sandeep Sarkar**